 Insubordination is defined as failure to comply with a reasonable request by any staff member.
-Any student who refuses to comply, fails to follow the rules or whose behavior interferes with students' rights to learn or teachers' rights to teach, will receive a consequence, which can include suspension.
+Any student who refuses to comply, fails to follow the rules or whose behavior interferes with students' rights to learn or teachers' rights to teach, will participate in a restorative practice.
+Once all restorative practices are exhausted, additional disciplinary actions will follow, which may include suspension.